 Question 2: What technologies does your MSP need to support?

-If you have any specialty applications that are central to your business structure, you’ll want to make sure any potential MSPs are able to work with them.
-These highly specialized MSPs may come at a higher price, or more general MSPs may charge extra for time with a highly specialized engineer who works on this application for you.
+If you have specialty applications that are central to your operations, you’ll want to make sure any potential MSPs are able to work with them.
+These specialized MSPs may come at a higher price, or more general MSPs may charge extra for time with a highly specialized engineer who is equipped to work on the applications for you.
 For instance, many healthcare offices run Compulink and will need a provider who can service and manage it.

 Question 3: What can you live with in terms of response time from an MSP?